reginash99/Rescue-mate/README.md

 # BACKEND

-Before setting up the project, you have to install the database:
+Before setting up the project, you have to install the database.

-## Database
+To set up the database without Docker, please refer to the _Database (without Docker)_ section below after _FastAPI_ section.

 ## DATABASE